 As you can see from our example, in practice there is some variation.
 This is a product of manufacturers taking artistic license to adjust the design due to limitations of their chassis, or pre-existing elements such as wheels and tyres, to produce a design that just ‘looks right‘.
 To avoid confusion, wherever possible we include the dimensions of the model in our listing.

 Its important to note that all of the models you see on this page are electric, powered by batteries.
 Whilst some include a battery for the model (and indeed some for the transmitter too) many do not.
 Further to this, some of the high-end models do not include a charger for the model battery either.
 Please take note of the ‘in the box’ section on our product listings to avoid disappointment on Christmas morning!

 For the majority of the cars that include a battery, it will arrive at a ‘storage‘ level of charge, requiring a full charge before first use.
 Consider charging the model up a few days before wrapping and handing over the present to cover this off.

 The batteries and chargers section of our webstore will have all the supporting products you need to get your RC car running.
 If you need assistance in selecting the correct parts to match your model, feel free to drop us a message.

 Note that many model batteries are user removable (often without tools) allowing them to be ejected for charging, or replaced for batteries with larger capacity/higher burst rate for increased performance.
-Power systems can appear full of jargon and proprietary standards, so to address this we’ve put together this article to help beginners understand the basics, plus this article on to guide you through the more difficult elements of charging.
+Power systems can appear full of jargon and proprietary standards, so to address this we have put together this article to help beginners understand the basics and also guide you through the more difficult elements of charging.